Types of RFID Tags

 Get the latest RFID report

-2. Is RFID the same as NFC?
+Are RFID tags the same as NFC tags?

 The short answer to that question is no.